 We collect and store business data, management data and transaction data generated during or in connection with our business operations, including data related to our business and transactions with our customers, suppliers and other relevant parties.
 We generally do not collect or process individual customers' personal information since our customers are brand companies rather than individuals.
+We also do not have any cross border data transaction.
+As advised by our PRC Legal Advisors, during the Track Record Period and up to the Latest Practicable Date, we had complied with applicable laws and regulations related to cybersecurity and data protection in all material aspects.

 We have established a comprehensive data compliance system that consists of organizational structure and internal policies.
 Specifically, we have established our Group Data Security Handbook pursuant to the requirements under ISO27001 and have set up data security operational platforms covering multiple areas of our business operations, from terminals, network, application, computers to data security.
 Our platforms and procedures ensure that we have a comprehensive set of protocols covering the prevention of data breaches, immediate action and response in case of data incidents and post-incident assessment and analysis.
 Our data security policies have been certified under ISO27001 and ISO20000.
-In addition, we conduct annual trial runs of data breach incidents to test our data protection mechanism and provide various data security trainings to our employees (including trainings during their on-boarding process) to ensure that our employees are well aware of our data security policies and their responsibilities in terms of data protection.
+In addition, we conduct annual trial runs of data breach incidents to test our data protection mechanism and provide various data security trainings to our employees

+(including trainings during their on-boarding process) to ensure that our employees are well aware of our data security policies and their responsibilities in terms of data protection.
 We require our employees to pass our data security tests before they can commence working for us.